Tyler Johnson Game Preview: Blackhawks vs. Stars

 Johnson Stats vs. the Stars

-- The Stars have conceded 101 goals in total (3.1 per game), which ranks 11th in the league in goals allowed.
+- On defense, the Stars are allowing 105 total goals (3.1 per game) which ranks 12th in the league.

 |2023-2024 Season